-When considering purchasing a new luminaire, understanding its energy consumption and associated costs is crucial.
+When considering purchasing a new luminaire, understanding how many watts it uses, its energy consumption, and associated costs is crucial.
 Many buyers assume that the wattage indicated on the lamp is the total energy consumption, but this is not always the case.
 The actual power usage, known as system watts, can be significantly higher, impacting your energy costs over time.
-This guide will explain the difference between lamp watts vs system watts, and why knowing this distinction is essential for making informed decisions.
+This guide will explain the difference between lamp watts vs. system watts and why knowing this distinction is essential for making informed decisions.
+It answers the question: how many watts does a lamp use?

 Key Takeaways

 Considering Buying New Lighting?
-Understand Its Power Consumption and Costs
+Understand Its E Consumption and Costs

-Considering buying a new luminaire and curious about its energy consumption and the associated cost?
+Considering buying a new luminaire and curious about how much electricity it will consume and the associated cost?
 Buyer beware!
 The watts used have a basis in the lamp or lamps, but it is not based exclusively on the wattage of the lamp.

 Why Does It Matter?

 Energy is expensive.
-You may think the luminaire you purchased for your business or otherwise uses 400 watts but the real usage may be 458 watts.
+You may think the luminaire you purchased for your business or otherwise uses 400 watts, but the real usage may be 458 watts, significantly affecting how much energy you consume.
 Based on electricity priced at $.15/kWh and a luminaire being used 12 hours a day 5 days a week, the difference of 58 watts would cost an extra $27.26 per year.
 Most lighting projects use many fixtures so the unexpected cost could be significant.

 What is Lamp Watts?